Code-Institute-Submissions/dublin_intercambio/README.md

 2. Click the "details' button on the Friday event, verify that you are taken to the correct part of the events page, that is relevant to the Friday event.

 Contact form:
-1. Navigate to the "Contact" page
+1. Navigate to the "Contact" page.
-2. Try to submit the empty form and verify that an error message about the required fields appears
+2. Try to submit the empty form and verify that an error message about the required fields appears.
-3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+3. Try to submit the form with an invalid email address and verify that a relevant error message appears.
 4. Try to submit the form with all inputs valid and verify that is accepted.
-(Please note as this is a milestone 1 project, the form is not fullying working and therefore the data is not submitted)
+(Please note as this is a milestone 1 project, the form is not fullying working and therefore the data is not submitted).

 ## Deployment